-Here are some of the species you might see during your visit.
+Here are some of the wildlife species you might see during your visit to the Lake District National Park.

-There are slow worms (a legless lizard and not a worm at all) in the quieter parts of the park, but you will have to be very quiet to catch sight of one.
-Slow worms look superficially like snakes, but are actually legless lizards.
+There are slow worms in the quieter parts of the park, but you will have to be very quiet to catch sight of one.
+They look superficially like snakes, but are actually legless lizards.
 One way to identify them is to see if they have eyelids.
 Lizards (and therefore slow worms) do while snakes are lidless.
-Slow-worms are semi-fossorial (burrowing) lizards spending much of the time hiding underneath objects.
-The skin of the varieties of slow-worm is smooth with scales that do not overlap one another.
+They are semi-fossorial (burrowing) lizards spending much of the time hiding underneath objects.
+The skin of the varieties of this lizard is smooth with scales that do not overlap one another.
 Like many other lizards, slow-worms autotomize, meaning that they have the ability to shed their tails in order to escape predators.
 The tail regrows, but remains smaller.
 These reptiles are mostly active during the twilight and occasionally bask in the sun, but are more often found hiding beneath rocks and logs.
 They are carnivorous and, because they feed on slugs and worms, they can often be found in long grass and other damp environments.

 Buzzards soar over the park, their mewing cries are quite distinctive.
 The buzzard is easily distinguished from all other species of hawk by its size alone.
 The wingspan may vary between 48 inches to 60 inches with a body length of some 20 inches.
 Its plumage is a rich brown, with lighter markings beneath.
 In flight the wings have a ragged, moth-like appearance as this bird glides to and fro at a tremendous height.
 It is a slow flier, and has little chance of catching its prey on the move.
 The usual tactics which it adopts is to perch motionless on a branch of a large tree, its markings being excellent camouflage, rendering it almost invisible.
 It is a patient bird, quite content to sit for hours at a time until a young rabbit, a rat or a mouse chances to pass beneath it.
 Then it will swoop down on to its unsuspecting prey.